 Evavold was charged in September 2017 with three criminal counts of violating the HRO.

 Her criminal trial for her repeated HRO violations was scheduled for Monday, but the trial was postponed to allow for Judge Kanning’s decision to dismiss or uphold the HRO.

-Evavold was warned by a judge at a court hearing in Dakota County last October that she could face additional criminal charges, including gross misdemeanor and felony charges if she continues to violate the HRO.
+A judge warned Evavold at a court hearing in Dakota County last October that she could face additional criminal charges, including gross misdemeanor and felony charges if she continues to violate the HRO.
 Evavold violated the HRO just hours after being warned by the judge.